Tribe-Turing/FE_Tribe/README.md

 ## Overview

+During the past 30 years, we as a society have witnessed an unprecedented level of technological growth.
+Ever since the advent of the internet in the 90s, the world has become increasingly technologically connected.

+However, these changes have not come without consequence.
+Today, over 61% of young adults in the United States report feeling seriously lonely.
+Additionally, the average number of friends that Americans report having is half the number reported in surveys just 20 years prior.
+The impact of this trend is staggering: reports estimate that loneliness increases the risk of mortality to the same degree as smoking as many as 15 cigarettes a day!

+The trend is clear: in an increasingly connected world, we ironically find ourselves increasingly isolated by technology.

+Tribe is here to fix that.

+Tribe is a location-based friendship exploration app that uses technology to connect lonely people based on their interest compatibility.

 # Deployment
 - The application was deployed using [Heroku](https://www.heroku.com/).
 - Skip installation by using this deployment link to view the application: [Tribe](https://fe-tribe.herokuapp.com/)